namhyung/uftrace/INSTALL.md

 Also you can set the target architecture and compiler options like CC, CFLAGS.

+It's also possible to disable some features depending on external libraries or system behaviors.
+For example --without-libpython option will make scripting feature disabled - `uftrace script` command will still exist but won't work.

 For cross compile, you may want to setup the toolchain something like below:

     $ export CROSS_COMPILE=/path/to/cross/toolchain/arm-unknown-linux-gnueabihf-